Gara2025/jubilant-tribble/README.md

     1.  **Calculator Area:** The main interactive pricing calculator provided by the CMS.
     2.  **Description 1 Area:** This area sits directly below the calculator and **must** contain the `snippet-specifications-table` component from the `05-Product-Page-Components` collection.
     3.  **Description 2 Area:** This area contains all other marketing copy and informational snippets, such as the `snippet-intro-summary`, `snippet-best-for-checklist`, and the new `snippet-pricing-examples`.
-    4.  - **[16-Sticky-On-Page-Navigation](./06-sticky-on-page-navigation-content-pages/)** - A sticky navigation bar that remains fixed at the top as users scroll.
-Features automatic section highlighting and smooth scrolling.
-Best for long-form content pages.

 ---